foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 +++
 date = ""
-description = "Discover how to find new hashtags to get your content found.
-This cheatsheet walks you through how I do hashtag research on Pinterest's mobile app." disableComments = false image = "/uploads/image1(1).jpeg" slug = "Pinterest-Hashtag-Research"
+description = "Discover how to find new hashtags to get your Pinterest content found.
+This cheatsheet walks you through how to do hashtag research on Pinterest's mobile app." disableComments = false image = "/uploads/image1(1).jpeg" slug = "Pinterest-Hashtag-Research"